rick-r/marriage-figaro-norway/captions.md

 chi in me destò un affetto
 che per me poi non ha?

+  [literal]
+  Shall I see, while I suffer,
+  a servant of mine be happy!
+  And the beauty which I desire in vain, should he possess her?
+  Shall I see the hand of love
+  unite to a low-born suitor
+  she who arouses in me a tenderness which she doesn't feel for me?

 Ah no, lasciarti in pace,
 non vo' questo contento,